gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 metrics from third-party systems as Prometheus metrics.
 This is useful for cases where it is not feasible to instrument a given system with Prometheus metrics directly (for example, HAProxy or Linux system stats).
-You can read more in the [Prometheus exporters and integrations documentation][prom-exporters].
+You can read more in the [Prometheus exporters and integrations upstream documentation][prom-exporters].

 While you can use any exporter you like with your GitLab installation, the following ones documented here are bundled in the Omnibus GitLab packages